 Applications are invited from anyone pursuing advanced research in the History of the Book, irrespective of nationality, discipline, or profession.
 ‘Advanced research’ is taken to mean work towards a doctorate, post-doctoral research, and work of an equivalent level regardless of the applicant’s formal qualifications.
 Applications will be judged on scholarly criteria and upon financial criteria, including the efficient use of grant money and the prospects of the project’s being finished in the time estimated in the application.
 Recipients will be expected to be working towards publication and/or other forms of dissemination.

-An application must be made by a single individual either as an individual or on behalf of a group or organisation that carries out research in the History of the Book.
-The Panel will particularly welcome applications from postgraduate students in the later stages of their research, postdoctoral research fellows seeking supplementary funding for specific ground-breaking developments of their research projects, and early career researchers (i.e. within five years of completion of the PhD).
+An application must be made by a single person either as an individual or on behalf of a group or organisation that carries out research in the History of the Book.
+The Panel welcomes applications from researchers at any stage in their careers from PhD students to senior scholars.
 The Selection Panel looks with favour upon bids aimed at developing new methodologies and approaches, proofs of concept testing, exploring new types of resource, and experiment-based projects.

 How to apply